 The White Man Tomato and other Tales

 “Sinthian.
-While walking with Abib I see a cucurbit which I’m familiar with: I know it as ‘patola’, a snake-shaped gourd popular among Bengalese in Italy, which are successfully growing it all over the peninsula.
-I also cultivated it, and reproduce its seeds.
+While walking with Abib I see a cucurbit which I’m familiar with: I know it as ‘patola’, a snake-shaped gourd popular among Bengalese in Italy, who are successfully growing it all over the peninsula.
+I also cultivate it, and reproduce its seeds.
 But now Abib says that it’s not a cucurbit: it’s a tomato.
-Its full name is “tomate tubaco”, where tubaco stays for white man.
+Its full name is “tomate tubaco”, where tubaco stands for white man.
 I’m intrigued by the incongruences around this vegetable.
-While in south Asia patola is eaten young and green here they wait for the white-man-tomato to turn orange-red: at this stage of ripeness the pulp is toxic but the seeds, now fully mature and fertile, are wrapped within a red gel, sweet and nutrient, which was used as a substitute for tomatoes.
+While in South Asia patola is eaten young and green, here they wait for the white-man-tomato to turn orange-red: at this stage of ripeness the pulp is toxic but the seeds, now fully mature and fertile, are wrapped within a red gel, sweet and nutrient, which was used as a substitute for tomatoes.
 It’s somehow associated with poverty.
-People can now afford canned tomatoes from Tambacounda and nobody eats anymore this cucurbit which meantime re-became wild, twisting its tendrils with the local calabasses.
-Maybe my misplaced appearance in the village resemble the bright-red of white-man-tomato.
+People can now afford canned tomatoes from Tambacounda and nobody eats this cucurbit anymore, which in the meantime turned wild again, twisting its tendrils with the local calabasses.
+Maybe my misplaced appearance in the village resembles the bright-red of white-man-tomato.

 In her free time Fatima roves around the parks of Milano, collecting tree bark for medical uses.
 She knows the flora of the city better then a botanist.
-Ibra’s garden flourishes on the shores of Piave river: every summer senegalese seeds develop into ripe fruits, nourished by the fertile soil of the Venetian plane, to produce food for the family (plus a little business) and seeds for the next year.
-A senegalese-venetian landscape was invented, while Chinese farmers grow unknown vegetables in the florentine plane and Bengalese people around Rome and Palermo.
-The outcome of their work often ends in the same (very local) distribution chain: on she shelves of the mini-markets cultivars and denominations are constantly re-mixed.
-Mario’s garden borders with Yu Fen’s family farm: thy observe each-other with curiosity, but at a certain distance.
-Yu Fen had to reinvent his rural knowledge out of the tabula rasa of migration, but the climate mutations turned also Mario into a foreigner, despite he never moved from his village.
-Last year Mario gave me a dried “fish pumpkin” a calabash used by fisherman to keep their preys alive, “back then when the river was feeding the families”.
+Ibra’s garden flourishes on the shores of Piave river: every summer Senegalese seeds develop into ripe fruits, nourished by the fertile soil of the Venetian plain, to produce food for the family (plus a little business) and seeds for the next year.
+A Senegalese-Venetian landscape was invented, while Chinese farmers grow unknown vegetables in the Florentine plain and Bengalese people around Rome and Palermo.
+The outcome of their work often ends in the same (very local) distribution chain: on the shelves of the mini-markets cultivars and denominations are constantly re-mixed.
+Mario’s garden borders with Yu Fen’s family farm: they observe each-other with curiosity, but at a certain distance.
+Yu Fen had to reinvent his rural knowledge out of the tabula rasa of migration, but the climate mutations turned Mario too into a foreigner, although he never moved from his village.
+Last year Mario gave me a dried “fish pumpkin” a calabash used by fisherman to keep their prey alive, “back then when the river was feeding the families”.
 According to him the gourd is originally from Morocco.
-He reproduced its seeds every year since 1954, now is my turn to keep the tradition alive, he said.
-Some of them are now sprouting in Sinthian, some other in Palermo.
-I’m familiar with this variety since my grandmother, originally from Sicily, was growing a very similar vegetable, named cucuzza, in a little garden outside Florence.”
+He reproduced its seeds every year since 1954, now it is my turn to keep the tradition alive, he said.
+Some of them are now sprouting in Sinthian, some others in Palermo.
+I’m familiar with this variety since my grandmother, originally from Sicily, grew a very similar vegetable, named cucuzza, in a little garden outside Florence.”
 (L.C.)

-The White Man Tomato and other Tales has been created in the framework of the artistic research and exchange project Seeds For Future Memories, a cooperation between the artist residencies Thread in Sinthian, Senegal and Villa Romana in Florence, Italy, in 2018.
+The White Man Tomato and other Tales was created in the framework of the artistic research and exchange project Seeds For Future Memories, a cooperation between the artist residencies Thread in Sinthian, Senegal and Villa Romana in Florence, Italy, in 2018.